Pennsylvania

 Doing More With Less

-To make matters worse, the county has lost 911 operators over the last few years, going from 20 to 15 staffers.
+To make matters worse, the county has lost 911 operators over the past few years, going from 20 to 15 staffers.
 Rice is confident the decrease is an indirect consequence of drilling, which is flooding the community with high-paying jobs.
 People are leaving their county positions for the bigger paychecks.

-Tioga County’s Lisa Rice she stood in the middle of the dimly lit call center and pointed to Sheila Delosa, one of the county’s most senior dispatchers.
+Tioga County’s Lisa Rice stood in the middle of the dimly lit call center and pointed to Sheila Delosa, one of the county’s most senior dispatchers.
 “Our ability to keep people like Sheila is going down, as the industry is coming in and taking people that would stage for the wage we’re able to pay.
 Young folks like our trainees can probably go somewhere else and make more money.”

 Click here to read about how Tioga County officials are worried they’ll need to hike property taxes to bolster their stretched resources, and whether an impact fee on natural gas drillers would solve the county’s problem.